wp-plugins/wp-toolbar-removal/readme.txt

 [Toolbar Node Removal](http://wordpress.org/extend/plugins/wp-toolbar-node-removal/), is the first add-on of [Toolbar Removal](http://wordpress.org/extend/plugins/wp-toolbar-removal/), to make easly Node/Group removal, for specific Third Party Plugins Node Group, on future, without modify master code.
 To Removal of all "Text Links Alone" on DashBoard Backend and User Frontend, for any Plugin that put it on "Admin ToolBar", is simple  necessary, download install and activate only ToolBar Node Removal, and not ToolBar Removal, without loosing cache improvements on complex, and busy, WordPress installations.
 You can put ToolBar Node Removal, via ftp, to directory /mu-plugins/ and you activate automatically without any action, or needed refresh!
 Is also possible put ToolBar Removal, to directory /mu-plugins/ since first setup, and removal it is active, by default, before and after first installation of WordPress.
 == Upgrade Notice ==
 = 2013.0621.0361 =
-* Major Update [CERTIFIED] Remove WP 3.1+ to 3.6+ Admin Bar and ToolBar with new Unified Code!
+* Major Update [CERTIFIED] Remove WordPress 3.1+ to 3.6+ Admin Bar, ToolBar, and more, with new Unified Code Approach, and Disable Code Completely!
 = 2012.1121.0343 =
 * Release [REVISED] User Profile ToolBar.
 Supported on WP 3.3+ / 3.4.3 / 3.5 RC1 [Admin Bar Removal](http://wordpress.org/extend/plugins/wp-admin-bar-removal/) Enhancement!
 Work under GPLv2 license.
 = 2012.0816.0342 =